We are delighted that you’re exploring ACPE chaplaincy training at UCSF!

 2. When the CPE Center receives the application and has determined that the application materials are sufficient for consideration, the applicant will be notified to set up an appointment for an admissions interview.

 3. An admissions interview will be held to determine the applicant’s readiness for clinical learning.
-It is preferred that this interview is done by at least two members of the CPE faculty at a UCSF campus when circumstances permit.
+It is preferred that this interview is done by at least two members of the CPE faculty.
 For residency applicants, the interview process involves two separate sessions: the first with members of the CPE faculty, and a second with other members of the Spiritual Care Department staff.
 Department Staff only have access to applicant’s ACPE Cover Sheets and Resumes.
+At the discretion of the faculty, applicants may be interviewed by means of a UCSF secure Zoom meeting.

-9. Once an admissions decision has been made and the applicant has been informed, the applicant’s written materials are disposed in the following manner:
+8. Once an admissions decision has been made and the applicant has been informed, the applicant’s written materials are disposed in the following manner:

-10. It is this Center’s policy not to offer explanations or reasons to an applicant if they have not been admitted to the CPE program.
+9. It is this Center’s policy not to offer explanations or reasons to an applicant if they have not been admitted to the CPE program.

-14. Certified Educator CPE applicants should refer to the Student Handbook Chapter Five regarding requirements for admission into the program.
+13. Certified Educator CPE applicants should refer to the Student Handbook Chapter Five regarding requirements for admission into the program.

 Bay Area Housing Possibilities